Digital fundraising in 2021: The power of small-dollar donors

 Assistant Director- Movement, Issue and Charitable Organizations (MICO)

 Adri is the Assistant Director on the Movement, Issue, and Charitable Organizations team at ActBlue.
-They joined the ActBlue after a few years of organizing, facilitating, and doing advocacy work focused on economic justice at an organization in Boston.
+They joined the ActBlue team after a few years of organizing, facilitating, and doing advocacy work focused on economic justice at an organization in Boston.
 In their current role, Adri works with nonprofits to help them build up their digital fundraising strategy, with a focus on engaging and expanding their base of grassroots supporters.
 In their spare time, Adri love to hike, cook, and re-watch their favorite movies and TV shows.

 Christine Miranda is a volunteer organizer with Movimiento Cosecha, a national movement fighting for permanent protection, dignity, and respect for all undocumented immigrants.
 She leads Cosecha’s digital and communications program, supporting immigrant leaders across the country with projects and campaigns.
 In 2020, she lead the digital fundraising for the national COVID-19 Undocumented Worker Fund.